MMedSci Advanced Paediatric Nurse Practitioner - NURT108

 During the programme students will undertake modules which will give them the opportunity to gain mastery in what is a multi-dimensional clinical role.
 Course modules include:

-The annual tuition fee for 'home' self funding or sponsored students for the academic year 2017/18 is £2,830 and for the academic year 2018/19 is £3,033.
+The annual tuition fee for 'home' self funding or sponsored students for the academic year 2019/20 is £3,333.
 LBR funding may be available, subject to eligibility and availability.
 Please refer to our funding pages for further information.